 - Priority access to academic interventions and support courses during the school day for targeted students.
 Students will be identified by site teams through the use of data tools and analysis of common assessments, supported by the District data, assessment and evaluation specialist.
-(Goal 1, Actions 1, 3, 4 and Goal 3, Action 7) \$1,610,742 - Refined and improved services to English learners through increased school-to-home communication and Targeted and Integrated English Language Development supported by highly-qualified support teachers to improve students' access to core instruction in all content areas.
-(Goal 3, Actions 4 and 5) \$1,088,232 - Professional development in specific linguistic-based approaches to increase achievement of English learners in mathematics.
-(Goal 1, Action 7) \$10,001 - Individualized support for foster youth, English learners and students experiencing homelessness through targeted tutoring to address academic needs.
-(Goal 1, Action 6) \$20,000 - Provide professional development, materials, and improved intervention programs to ensure unduplicated students receive behavioral and social emotional supports (Tier I) and priority access to interventions (Tier II) and individualized supports (Tier III) that result in increased/improved academic, social-emotional, behavioral, and attendance outcomes.
-(Goal 2, Actions 2, 4, 7, 8, 9, 10, 11 and Goal 3, Action 17) \$540,295 - Provide free transportation removing the barriers to attendance for unduplicated students.
-(Goal 3, Action 15) \$520,314 - Refined and increased counseling support for unduplicated students at the elementary and secondary levels to increase access to mental health services and successful transition and college/career goals (Goal 2, Action 1) \$594,714 - Increased technology and internet access for targeted students in need.
-(Goal 3, Action 6) \$1,500 - Provide full day kindergarten and instructional aide support to kindergarten and universal extended day transitional kindergarten programs to close achievement gaps between young children from low-income families and their peers by providing a solid foundation of learning (Goal 3, Action 3) \$398,739 - Increased and improved credit recovery programs with priority access for unduplicated students (Goal 3, Action 9) \$7,500 - Refine and improve progress monitoring tools and professional development focusing on continuous improvement provided by our Program Specialists to ensure targeted students receive effective first instruction (Tier I) and priority intervention services (Tier II) that results in increased/improved academic outcomes for target students.
-(Goal 1, Action 2 and 5, and Goal 3, Action 19) \$161,106 - Provide meaningful and relevant parent/guardian education with priority access for families of targeted students.
-(Goal 2, Action 5) \$10,000 - Provide direct services to unduplicated students and oversight, administrative, and operational support of LCAP goals implemented to increase/improve services for unduplicated students.
-(Goal 3, Action 18) \$443,326 program for targeted students.
+(Goal 1, Actions 1, 3, 4 and Goal 3, Action 7) \$987,723 - Refined and improved services to English learners through increased school-to-home communication and Targeted and Integrated English Language Development supported by highly-qualified support teachers to improve students' access to core instruction in all content areas.
+(Goal 3, Actions 4 and 5) \$825,539 - Professional development in specific linguistic-based approaches to increase achievement of English learners in mathematics.
+(Goal 1, Action 7) \$25,000 - Individualized support for foster youth, English learners and students experiencing homelessness through targeted tutoring to address academic needs.
+(Goal 1, Action 6) \$80,000

+- Provide professional development, materials, and improved intervention programs to ensure unduplicated students receive behavioral and social emotional supports (Tier I) and priority access to interventions (Tier II) and individualized supports (Tier III) that result in increased/improved academic, social-emotional, behavioral, and attendance outcomes.
+(Goal 2, Actions 2, 4, 7, 8, 9, 10, 11, and Goal 3, Action 17) \$565,074 - Provide free transportation removing the barriers to attendance for unduplicated students.
+(Goal 3, Action 15) \$414,740 - Refined and increased counseling support for unduplicated students at the secondary levels to increase successful transitioning and college/career goals (Goal 2, Action 1) \$325,131 - Increased technology and internet access for targeted students in need.
+(Goal 3, Action 6) \$31,660 • - Provide full day kindergarten and instructional aide support to kindergarten and transitional kindergarten programs to close achievement gaps between young children from low-income families and their peers by providing a solid foundation of learning (Goal 3, Action 3) \$401,300 - Increased and improved credit recovery programs with priority access for unduplicated students (Goal 3, Action 9) \$44,224 - Refine and improve progress monitoring tools and professional development focusing on continuous improvement provided by our Program Specialists to ensure targeted students receive effective first instruction (Tier I) and priority intervention services (Tier II) that results in increased/improved academic outcomes for target students.
+(Goal 1, Action 2 and 5, and Goal 3, Action 19) \$216,202 - Provide meaningful and relevant parent/guardian education with priority access for families of targeted students.
+Provide oversight, administrative, and operational support of LCAP goals implemented to increase/improve services for unduplicated students.
+(Goal 2, Action 5 and Goal 3, Action 18) \$418,905

-These specific actions and services quantitatively and qualitatively exceed the minimum proportionality rate to improve the educational
+These specific actions and services quantitatively and qualitatively exceed the minimum proportionality rate to improve the educational program for targeted students.

-A description of the plan for how the additional concentration grant add-on funding identified above will be used to increase the number of staff providing direct services to students at schools that have a high concentration (above 55 percent) of foster youth, English learners, and low-income students, as applicable.
+A description of the plan for how the additional concentration grant add-on funding identified above will be used to increase the number of staff providing direct services to students at schools that have a high concentration (above 55 percent) of foster youth, English learners, and lowincome students, as applicable.